OctopusDeploy/blog/blog/2019-08/devops-in-state-government/index.md

 Governments are often slow moving bureaucracies, but that doesn’t mean it’s impossible to implement better processes within government agencies.

 In 2011, I was hired as a Configuration Manager at a small US state government agency.
-I was  given a challenging mandate that took years to achieve:
+I had a challenging mandate that took years to achieve:

 - Automate the manual processes to improve the reliability of software deployment.
 - Reduce the length of time it took to deliver.